-St John the Evangelist Catholic Primary School, we believe that teaching and learning in Science should excite and stimulate children’s natural curiosity to enable them to make sense of the world in which they live and foster in them a respect for the environment.
+St John the Evangelist’s science curriculum excites and stimulates children’s natural curiosity to enable them to make sense of the world in which they live and foster in them a respect for the environment.